the-turk/flarum-stargazing-theme/README.md

 ## Usage

-Just enable the extension and customize it if you wish.
+Just enable dark mode and the extension, customize it if you wish.

 You may want to backup & remove your color involved CSS modifications.